Mr Chaly Mah Chee Kheong

 Mr Lim Eng Hwee

 Mr Lim was formerly the Chief Planner and Deputy Chief Executive Officer of URA from 2009 to 2017.
 He has extensive experience in urban planning, urban design, implementation of land use policies and development initiatives.
-He also served in the Ministry of National Development, Ministry of Trade and Industry and served on the Board of Land Transport Authority.
-He currently sits on the Board of Singapore Science Centre and Singapore Cooperation Enterprise.
+He also served in the Ministry of National Development and Ministry of Trade and Industry.

 Mr Lim graduated with a Bachelor of Planning from the University of Auckland.
 He also holds a Master in Public Administration from the Harvard University and attended the Wharton Advanced Management Program at the University of Pennsylvania.